Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 National Geographic Little Kids First Big Book Series

 Best for: K1-K2 children interested in animals, science, or nature.
-Especially good for children who are not drawn to fiction.

 DK My First Series

-How to Build a Home Reading Routine
+Building a Home Reading Routine That Sticks

 The 15-Minute Daily Reading Block

-- 10 minutes: You read aloud a picture book or Chinese storybook to your child
+- 10 minutes: You read aloud a picture book or Chinese storybook

 Match the Book to the Mood